shellyeahchannel/cd_pwd_commands_challenge/README.md

 # Suggestions

-To play this game, you should be familiar with the XX, XXX, XX, and XXXXX commands.
+To play this game, you should be familiar with the cd, pwd, ls and cat commands.
 If you need a refresher, you can watch the tutorial videos for each command on my Shell Yeah YouTube channel. https://www.youtube.com/@shell.yeah.channel